Special Educational Needs (SEN) Information Report

 We will assess your child on admission and put in extra help if this is merited within the limits of our resources.
-We use the School’s mainstream funding and top-up SEN funding to furnish this support.
+We use the school’s mainstream funding and top-up SEN funding to furnish this support.

 All teaching staff have received basic training in special educational needs.
 SEN pupils tend to be supported in class, however, occasionally pupils are withdrawn from the mainstream.
-There is a special needs homework club every evening (Monday to Thursday) to support pupils.
+There is a special needs homework club every day to support pupils.

 Pupils are placed in ability streams and setting is used to enable teachers to teach to the appropriate level.
 We assess the success that those with special needs achieve by benchmarking against expected progress from prior attainment levels at Key Stage 2.
-At the beginning of each term parents will receive a curriculum booklet giving an outline scheme of work and indicating how parents can support their child.
-Every half-term we will send progress grades but if parents have any concerns they can contact the Head of Year or SENCO to arrange a meeting.
+At the beginning of each term, parents will receive a curriculum booklet giving an outline scheme of work and indicating how parents can support their child.
+Every term we will send progress grades but if parents have any concerns they can contact the Head of Year or SENCO to arrange a meeting.

 We liaise with local support services before the end of Year 11, so that a smooth and successful transition is made to post-16 education.

 Our SENCO is Mrs Isabelle Goursaud (contactable through the school on 020 8444 5211 or by email firstname.lastname@example.org).
 Complaints about Special Needs will be dealt with as indicated in the Governors’ Complaints Policy.
 The local authority contact for advice and support is Robin Deavin, SEN Casework Manager, SEN Referral and Assessment Team.
 Details of The Local Offer can be found by clicking here.

 Details of the accessibility plan can be found by clicking here.